-The Secretary considers the quality of the evaluation to be conducted of the proposed project.
-In determining the quality of the evaluation, the Secretary considers the following factors:
+The Secretary considers the quality of the evaluation or other evidencebuilding of the proposed project.
+In determining the quality of the evaluation or other evidence-building, the Secretary considers the following factors:

-(1) The extent to which the methods of evaluation are thorough, feasible, and appropriate to the goals, objectives, and outcomes of the proposed project.
+(1) The extent to which the methods of evaluation are thorough, feasible, relevant, and appropriate to the goals, objectives, and outcomes of the proposed project.

-(2) The extent to which the methods of evaluation include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quantitative and qualitative data to the extent possible.
+(2) The extent to which the methods of evaluation or other evidence-building include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quality data that are quantitative and qualitative.

-(3) The extent to which the methods of evaluation will provide performance feedback and permit periodic assessment of progress toward achieving intended outcomes.
+(3) The extent to which the methods of evaluation or other evidence-building will provide performance feedback and provide formative, diagnostic, or interim data that is a periodic assessment of progress toward achieving intended outcomes.